-- 1. Simultaneously gather data from both sites, and put each site's data into a separate repository and a separate audit database. - 2.
+- Simultaneously gather data from both sites, and put each site's data into a separate repository and a separate audit database. - 2.
 Draw up two reports.

-- 3. Send a notification message to an operator or operators. - 4.
+- 3. Send a notification message to a recipient or recipients. - 4.
 Consolidate data from two repositories for archival and backup.